Independent pharmacies continue to serve Kansas communities

 “She sees it as a sort of challenge,” said Mispagel.
 “Each day she tries to top the number of deliveries she made the day before.”

-It is these examples of service that illustrate the lengths that local independent pharmacies will go to in order to care for their patients.
+These examples of service illustrate the lengths that local independent pharmacies will go to in order to care for their patients.
 As the closest and most accessible source of health care for many communities across Kansas, they know their patients depend on it.